MrPowerScripts/MrPowerScripts.com/_posts/2020/2020-06-01-feng-shui-bracelet.md

 1. Always sit so there is a solid wall behind your back.
 This ensures that you have support in your life.
 Never sit with your back towards the window.

-1. Aways play face machines, telephone, computers, and cash registers in the southeast wealth sector to attract more prospective businesses.
+1. Always place fax machines, telephone, computers, and cash registers in the southeast wealth sector to attract more prospective businesses.

 1. Arrange your desk so you always have a clear view of the door, preferably facing the door.
 If it is impossible to arrange, then hang a small mirror so you can clearly see the reflection of the door.